 Karnaphuli River Boat Ride

 The Karnaphuli River is the largest in Chittagong and spans 270km into the south eastern part of Bangladesh.
-Whilst in Chittagong, you can take a scenic boat ride passing underneath Shah Amanat Bridge, as well as various rural communities along the riverbank.
-You can also take a boat ride at night to see the city in a different perspective.
+Whilst in Chittagong, you can take a scenic boat ride passing underneath the Shah Amanat Bridge, as well as various rural communities along the riverbank.
+You can also take a boat ride at night to see the city lights shining bright.
 Just a heads up, there's plenty of mosquitos!

 Salt Production Workers One thing you'll notice when in Chittagong is the amount of salt production happening every hour of every day from December to mid-May.
 Along the riverfront, you'll see many local workers heading back and forth to the storage buildings.
-Due to an increased population, the demand for salt is rising every year, and this industry provides many jobs within the community.
+Due to an increased global population, the demand for salt is rising every year, and this industry provides many jobs within the community, as well as a much needed income revenue.
 This is a great opportunity for an insight into a booming sector where you're able to photograph without issues.

 Garment Factory Spread across Bangladesh are many garment factories producing clothing for a range of high-end brands globally.
 These factories are an integral part of providing employment to locals across the country.
 If pre-arranged, you can tour one the factories to see the machinists at work.
 I saw plenty of global brands including H&M, Mango, D&G, and Hollister.
-From speaking to some of the workers, they work long hours, but the pay is relatively good compared to other sectors.
+I spoke to some of the workers whilst on their break, and they all mentioned the long working hours, but all were satisfied with their pay, especially when comparing to other sectors.
 I was surprised how organised the whole process was with different departments for off cuts, zips & buttons, hems, and faults.